 West Suffolk County Council Homes

-Composite list of children's establishments run (at some time in their history) by West Suffolk County Council.
+Children's establishments run at some time in their history by West Suffolk County Council.

 - 105 Northumberland Avenue, BurySt Edmunds

 - BurySt Edmunds Union / West Suffolk Council Home, Alexandra House, Hospital Road, BurySt Edmunds*

 - Sudbury Union / West Suffolk Council Cottage Homes, Crofton House, Croft Road, Sudbury*

 The involvement of local authorities in the running of children's homes dates from 1930, when they took over the running of the poor relief system previously administered by Boards of Guardians.
 Surviving records for council-run children's homes may be held in each council's own internal archives.
 Prior to 1991, however, when a legal requirement was introduced for councils to retain records of children leaving their care, the survival of such records is very variable.
 Contact details for local authorities in the UK can be found on the website of the Care Leavers Association (CLA).
 The CLA also provides guidance on accessing childhood care files, which are normally only open to the individuals they relate to.

 Locating local authority records has been complicated by the various local government reorganizations that have taken place in recent times, such as the abolition of the London County Council in 1965, and the major nationwide restructuring in 1974 in which many administrative areas were created, amended or eliminated.

 Older records may sometimes be placed with the relevant county or borough record office.
 Many of these repositories have online catalogues of their holdings and also contribute to the National Archives' Discovery database.
 Note that records containing personal data usually have access closed for a period of fifty years or more.